 We also expect cost of revenues to increase when we add new operations facilities due to increases in telecommunication and rent expenses and other facilities operating costs.
-In particular, we recently established a new operations facility in Noida, India, having a total capacity of 1,200 workstation out of which approximately 400 workstations became operational in April 2007, and are contractually committed to one of our clients to establish and maintain a viable BPO offshore operation outside of India by September 2008.
+In particular, we recently opened a new operations facility in Noida, India, having a total capacity of 1,200 workstations, and are contractually committed to one of our clients to establish and maintain a viable BPO offshore operation outside of India by September 2008.
 As we increase the amount of physical infrastructure available to perform our operations, we expect that utilization will decrease and this will have a negative impact on our operating margin.
-The Finance Act for India for the upcoming fiscal year has imposed additional taxes on leased real estate.
+The India Finance Act, 2007 has imposed additional taxes on leased real estate.
 As such, we may determine that it is in our interest to exercise our purchase options with respect to certain of our leased properties.
-In addition, in the future we may decide to purchase real estate instead of leasing it, which is likely to increase our initial expense in connection with any expansion of our facilities.
+In addition, in the future we may decide to purchase real estate instead of leasing it, which is likely to increase our initial cash outflow in connection with any expansion of our facilities.